-PPI collaborated with representatives from three other health systems in south-central Pennsylvania to begin the process of conducting a community health needs assessment (CHNA).
-The collaborative group met and chose a third party vendor to facilitate the process, gather data, and document outcomes.
+In March 2011, a team from PinnacleHealth System met with representatives from two other health systems in south-central Pennsylvania to begin the process of conducting a Community Health Needs Assessment (CHNA).
+Hosted by PinnacleHealth, the collaborative group met and chose a third-party vendor to facilitate the process, gather data and document outcomes.